Skip to main content

 Q What happens if post is sent to my old address after I've moved?

-For 14 days after Companies House registers the change, documents served at your previous registered office are still considered validly served on the company.
-After that window closes, the new address is the only valid one.
-Arrange mail forwarding or keep someone checking the old address during the transition to avoid missing tax letters, claim forms, or statutory notices.
+For 14 days after Companies House registers the change, documents served at your previous registered office are still treated as validly served on the company under section 87(2) of the Companies Act 2006.
+After that window closes, only the new address is valid.
+Arrange mail forwarding or keep someone checking the old address during the transition so you don't miss tax letters, claim forms, or statutory notices.

 Q Do I need to tell HMRC separately about the change?

 Yes.
-Filing the AD01 notifies Companies House, but HMRC is a separate government department and does not automatically receive the update for all tax purposes.
-You should update your address with HMRC directly for corporation tax, PAYE, and VAT as applicable.
-Your bank, insurers, and any regulators you deal with will also need to be told.
+Filing the AD01 notifies Companies House; HMRC is a separate department and does not automatically pick up the change for every tax purpose.
+Update your address with HMRC directly for corporation tax, PAYE, and VAT as applicable.
+Your bank, insurers, and any regulators you deal with will also need to be told separately.

 Q Can a director file the AD01, or does it need to be a company secretary?

-Either can file it.
-Any director, the company secretary (if appointed), or an authorised agent such as an accountant or formation agent can submit the form on the company's behalf.
-For online filing through WebFiling, whoever submits it will need the company's authentication code, which is the six-character code Companies House issues to each company.
+Either can.
+Any director, the company secretary (if one is appointed), or an authorised agent such as an accountant or formation agent can submit the form on the company's behalf.
+For online filing, whoever submits it needs the company's authentication code — the six-character code Companies House issues to each company.

 Sources